Tutorial

 A table similar to the one below will appear in the spreadsheet.
 It will also include some extra columns, which may be hidden or deleted.

-The novice–expert ratio is calculated for each step in a task.
-A step may include more than one KLM GOMS operator.
-There are several reasons for this.
 1. Novice–Expert+ can only record user-initiated events.
 For example, if the user homes hands on the trackpad, mentally prepares, points to a widget, and clicks it, only the click is registered.
 So, the extension doesn't know when the transitions occurred between homing, thinking, pointing, and clicking and thus cannot calculate the execution time of each of these operators.
-2. It is not useful to decompose a sequence of operators resulting from a single chunk of information.
-A word, for example, forms a cognitive unit, which results in a sequence of keystrokes when typed.
-Thus, the sequence should be treated as a unit.
-3. Excessive granularity can make it difficult to explain the results to others.

 The first novice–expert ratio is the time it took the novice to click vacation rentals divided by the expert time.
-We can't separate mentally prepare, point, and click time for the novice, but we know the time taken was 6231.
-The estimated expert time for home hands, mentally prepare, and point and click is 400 + 1200 + 1223, so the NE ratio is
+We can't separate mentally prepare, point, and click time for the novice, but we know the time taken was 6392.
+The estimated expert time for home hands, mentally prepare, and point and click is 400 + 1200 + 1292, so the NE ratio is

-The next table entry is home. which indicates homing the hands on a device.
+The next table entry is home, which indicates homing the hands on a device.
 The extension has detected a transition from using the pointing device to typing on the keyboard.
 A row is added for the 400 ms expert estimate.

-We don't know how long the user took to home the hands, but we know the time taken to home the hands and type 15 is 1349 + 862 ms. The expert estimate is 400 for homing the hands plus 2 times 200 for hitting two keys.
+We don't know how long the user took to home the hands, but we know the time taken to home the hands and type 15 is 2995 + 600 ms. The expert estimate is 400 for homing the hands plus 2 times 200 for hitting two keys.
 Thus, the NE ratio is

 eventType nodeText width height centerX centerY timeTaken expertTime NEratio